 - If the amount received is exactly the same to that of the amount in debt then, in that case, the debt will stand to be discharged.

-II.
+III.
 Rights of the pawnor

 Some rights are also assigned to the pawnor so that pawnee doesn’t get unduly benefit at the expense of the pawnor.
 The rights are as follows:-

-Right to receive back the goods
+A. right to receive back the goods

 The pawnor after the due payment of the debt has the right to receive back the goods which have been delivered to him as security.
 The underlying principle is that the basic motive of giving security is not to sell tat good to satisfy the claim but to give it as security to ensure that due payment is made.